Strawberry Cubes: Reception

 Strawberry Cubes received interest by several publications for its experimental and non-linear qualities.
 Writing for Kotaku, Patrick Klepek described the game as "unnerving" in its "mess of ideas and elements with promise and purpose not quite harmonized into a singular vision," praising the game for "rewarding observation" and allowing the player to exploit the glitches in the game.
 Alice O'Connor of Rock Paper Shotgun praised the game's exploration element, finding the presentation effective in making it "difficult (to) figure out what's intentional and what's wonky...(a) mysterious "Should I be seeing this?
 Should I be paying attention to this?
 Does this explain anything?" piece of the experience."
-Nathan Schmidt of Gamers With Glasses praised the game's "experimentation and exploration," stating "Whenever I come back to the game and spend some real time with it, I find my patience rewarded with deeper sense of the game’s story and new abilities that span the entire keyboard."
 Kill Screen described the game as "confusing but not impenetrable," stating "this is a game that works by keeping everything secret and telling you nothing."
 Other comments included from Polygon's Danielle Riendeau, who described the game as "weird, glitchy (and) gorgeous", and Laura Hudson of Boing Boing, who described the game as "the kind that unnerves you in subcutaneous, Lynchian ways you can't quite put your finger on."

 Several reviews of Strawberry Cubes provided analysis of the game's relationship with the creator's experiences.
 Writing for Playboy Mike Rougeau, who had interviewed Schmidt on the personal meaning of the game, noted the disjointed presentation of the game evoked "(the) feeling of slowly losing connection," suggesting the game "is like peering into Schmidt's experience with her grandmother, or, probably more accurately, seeing how Schmidt imagines her grandmother may have experienced the world."
 Nick Fisher of Cult of Distraction similarly noted "the game may just well be an apt visual metaphor for such a disease - its world of blurring, shifting rooms and sprites definitely do feel like a symbolic expression for the slow, steady death of identity that such an affliction brings," although noting "parts of (the game) vibrate with other resonances - those of loss, of death, but also of dream-like childhood memoria."

 Schmidt stated the game was a success, and was downloaded 10,000 times from its release from July 2015.